-In 2015, the Orange County Board of Supervisors approved the acquisition and rehabilitation of an emergency shelter site located at 1000 N.

-Kraemer Place, Anaheim.
+In 2015, the Orange County Board of Supervisors approved the acquisition and rehabilitation of an emergency shelter site located at 1000 N. Kraemer Place, Anaheim.
 Multi-year Federal, State and local funding will be utilized to rehabilitate this site for a year round emergency shelter and multi-service center for homeless families and individuals in Orange County.

-The County of Orange will rehabilitate the industrial/manufacturing building located at 1000 North Kraemer Place in order to implement a Year Round Emergency Temporary Shelter and Multi-Service Center.
+The County of Orange has started improvements to the industrial/manufacturing building, phase one is complete, located at 1000 North Kraemer Place in order to implement a Year Round Emergency Temporary Shelter and Multi-Service Center.
 The proposed facility is designed to provide safe shelter, basic needs, and access to support to move individuals and families out of homelessness and into permanent housing opportunities.
-In order to meet the goal of the Orange County Ten Year Plan to End Homelessness to "Develop year-round permanent emergency shelter program (s) to replace the Cold Weather Shelter system" the project will serve 200 shelter temporary residents while providing access to a range of programs and supportive services at an on-site Multi-Service Center.
+The project will serve 200 shelter temporary residents while providing access to a range of programs and supportive services at an on-site Multi-Service Center.